-4 columns of data (x,y,z,color): If a fourth column of data is provided, it is normally interpreted as a separate palette-mapped gray value.
+4 columns of data (x,y,z,color):

+If a fourth column of data is provided, it is normally interpreted as a separate palette-mapped gray value.
 The coloring of individual quadrangles works as above, except that the color value is distinct from the z value.
 As a separate coloring option, the fourth data column may provide instead an RGB color.
 See rgbcolor variable (p.
-33).
-In this case the plotting command must be splot ... using 1:2:3:4 with pm3d lc rgb variable are drawn using the specified line style, taking into account hidden line removal.
-This is by far more efficient than using the command set hidden3d as it doesn't really calculate hidden line removal, but just draws the filled polygons in the correct order.
-So the recommended choice when using pm3d is
+35).
+In this case the plotting command must be

+'''

+splot ... using 1:2:3:4 with pm3d lc rgb variable

+'''